 The reason why I sought out Pilates stems from my childhood.
 I am the youngest of 3 and the only girl.
 My mom had 4 miscarriages before I was born and wanted a girl, badly!
 At a young age, she signed me up for dance classes and it soon became clear that I was more of an athlete than a delicate dancer.
-Pilates was a perfect compliment to my dance career and history!
+Pilates was a perfect complement to my dance career and fitness history!

 In the past 18 months, I have had 3 biopsies, 2 lumpectomies, a DIEP Flap mastectomy, and a hysterectomy.

 In the middle of all of the madness, my mom died unexpectedly and a very close friend of 26 years died of kidney cancer.
 As a result of all of this, I resigned from my job and focussed on healing.
 Before being diagnosed, I worked hard and only went spinning about 2 times a week.
 I was eating and drinking more and didn’t put much focus on health.
-In between surgeries, pilates offered a calm yet challenging way to get back into shape without being bored.
+In between surgeries, Pilates offered a calm, yet challenging way to get back into shape without getting bored.
 I am now in much better shape and my stamina is higher than previous to cancer.

 PT was necessary for 3 months after my mastectomy to assist with feeling and scar tissue.
 Due to the multiple surgeries, I had lost most of the feeling in my core.
 It was difficult to engage and focus on an area that has damaged nerves.
 Thankfully, I no longer do PT and I currently have about 50% feeling from breast to pubic area.
 I may still gain feeling by continuing pilates and I am determined to keep showing up for classes!

 I love that Club Pilates offers different classes.
 Mostly I am eager to begin the work that I need to do.
 I often have to press on my mid-section to make sure that I am breathing and using my muscles properly.
 After class, I feel happy, a little sore, and proud that I continue to improve.
 I try not to beat myself up if I have an “off” day.
-Reformer levels 1 and 1.5 are the classes that I typically look forward to taking.
-My goal after summer is cardio and level 2.
+Reformer Levels 1 and 1.5 are the classes that I typically look forward to taking.
+My goal after summer is Cardio and Level 2.
 I am making progress and I can almost do a teaser again!

-One thing that surprised me about coming into class is that I love that Club Pilates is a stress-free environment.
+One thing that surprised me about coming into each class is that I love that Club Pilates is a stress-free environment.

 There is no attitude and everyone is very friendly.
 People are supportive and of all ages.
 I don’t feel like I have to wear a “dress to impress” workout outfit!
 By doing Pilates regularly, I have definitely seen and felt a difference in tone and strength.
 I am much more flexible than prior to surgery.